rohitkrai03/rhte-devconsole-lab/deploy-image.md

     - Click on the dropdown and select the `Create Application` option.
     - Enter `rhte-app-group-2` in the **Application Name** field.
   - **Name** - *A unique name for the application*
     - This field is auto-populated with `tag-portal-v1` based on the image name.
-You can leave the auto-populated value as it for this lab.
+You can leave the auto-populated value as it is for this lab.

 - **Advanced Options**
   - The checkbox for **Create a route to the application** is checked by default and a route will be created for the application.
 You can uncheck it if no route is needed.
 Keep it checked for the purpose of this lab session.